MehdySadeghi/nexter-landing-page/README.md

 # nexter-landing-page
-A page based on ONLY HTML &amp; CSS
+An responsive page based on ONLY HTML &amp; CSS